Amoz3/Dreambot-script-collection/README.md

 list of the scripst & description:

-- cCCcooking: this buys and then cooks chickens and then salmon (i think) ive only ever run this for like 40 minutes to get lvl (whatever the karambwan req is)
+-cCCcooking: this buys and then cooks chickens and then salmon (i think) ive only ever run this for like 40 minutes to get lvl (whatever the karambwan req is)

 -cCFiremaking: this cuts oaks at the ge and then lights them, this might stop after 30 firemaking im not sure